 Enrollment periods apply to plans under the ACA.
 During this period, new enrollments can be made from available offers.
 After the enrollment period for ACA plans elapses, only persons that fall into special categories can register.

-This is not the case for short-term plans.
+This is not the case for short term health plans.
 Subscription for these temporary plans are allowed all through the year.

 They attract high out-of pocket costs

 Short-term plans are known for low premiums and limited coverage.
-With these features, short-term plans are thus also associated with high out-of-pocket costs when one needs certain services.
+With these features, short term health plans are thus also associated with high out-of-pocket costs when one needs certain services.

 These plans can be described as most appropriate for persons that would not need extensive medical services and treatments.